 - Stir in ½ cup of coconut milk.

 - Now it’s time to season.
-Add the brown sugar, 2-4 tsp soy sauce ( or fish sauce) and the lime juice.
+Add the 2-4 tsp coconut amino sauce ( or fish sauce) and the lime juice.
 Taste.
-You may need to add more depth (soy sauce) or a pinch or two of salt, or more lime, or more sugar, or more heat.
+You may need to add more depth (more amino sauce) or a pinch or two of salt, or more lime, or more heat.

 - Garnish with cilantro, scallions, coconut milk and serve with lime wedges.